 Offline database or publication:

 Dictionary of Natural Products.
 CD-ROM.
 London : Chapman & Hall/CRC, 2003.

 Milazzo S et al. Laetrile treatment for cancer.
 Cochrane Database of Systematic Reviews, issue 2.
 London : Macmillan, 2006.

 Youssef NM .
 School adjustment of children with congenital heart disease.
 Pittsburgh , Pennsylvania : University of Pittsburgh , 1988 (dissertation).

-Review articles critically assessing published material on any aspect of pharmacy practice or medicines management will be considered.
-While the heterogeneity of pharmacy practice research methods may often preclude traditional statistical meta-analysis, any submitted review must demonstrate a systematic structured approach.
-In particular authors should describe their literature search method and results, state the quality criteria used to assess papers and explain reasons for excluded studies.
+Reviews of the literature critically assessing published material on any aspect of pharmacy practice or medicines management are particularly welcomed.
+A submitted review must demonstrate a systematic and structured approach.
+In particular we require authors to: clearly state the question/s the review aims to answer, describe the literature search strategy/method and results, state the quality criteria used to assess papers and explain reasons for excluded studies.
+The heterogeneity of pharmacy practice research methods may often preclude traditional statistical meta-analysis, so robust narrative reviews are also welcomed.
 Review articles should normally be a maximum of 6000 words.
-Authors may contact the Editorial Office before submitting a review article if they wish to discuss their manuscript.
+Authors may, if they wish, contact the Editorial Office before submitting a review article if they wish to discuss their manuscript.

 Letters To The Editor

 Letters describing case reports or original material may be published in the IJPP and will be peer-reviewed prior to publication.
 Letters commenting on recently published papers will also be considered and the authors of the original paper will be invited to respond.
 Submissions should be made online in the usual way.
 If your letter is a piece commenting on another article, please be sure to indicate the names of the authors and the title of the paper that is being commented on in your cover letter.
 These should be a maximum of 500 words.